-Sex testing by the International Amateur Athletic Federation (IAAF) in 1966 and 1967
+Sex verification via physical inspection, by the International Amateur Athletic Federation (IAAF) in 1966 and 1967

-"[A]n earlier Olympic era, when every female athlete was required to submit to a sex-verification test. ...
 At first, women were asked to parade nude before a panel of doctors to verify their sex.
-At the 1968 Olympics in Mexico City, officials switched to a chromosomal test."
+At the 1968 Olympics in Mexico City, officials switched to a chromosomal test.

-"...the only hard evidence for the naked parades came from IAAF-sponsored events like the World Championships and the Commonwealth Games.
+Cassandra Wells, a doctoral candidate at the University of British Columbia who has been researching this issue in the IOC archives in Lausanne, is fairly sure that: "...the only hard evidence for the naked parades came from IAAF-sponsored events like the World Championships and the Commonwealth Games.
 [I]n the IOC archives [I] only found reference to lab-based testing.
 That said, the IOC was certainly 'in' on the IAAF plans and was watching them carefully.
-There was overlap in their medical advisors (there still is) and femininity testing was regularly on the agenda of IOC meetings of that time (personal communication, 17 May, 2013)."
+There was overlap in their medical advisors (there still is) and femininity testing was regularly on the agenda of IOC meetings of that time (personal communication, 17 May, 2013)".

 References: